 Administrative and Academic Staff of PLCPA

-The Administrative and Academic Staff at the PLCPA come from diverse professional backgrounds, and are all uniquely equipped to instruct the topics of English For Academic and Professional Success.
+The Administrative and Academic Staff at the PLCPA come from diverse professional backgrounds, and are all exceptionally equipped to instruct on the topics of English For Occupational as well as Academic Purposes.
 Many members of our staff are fluent in multiple literacies, adding to our program’s ability to uniquely address the University’s Mission of Global Education.
 Some of the languages that our department speaks are listed below:

 Our current staff is listed below:

 Assistant to the Director, PLCPA

 “The best aspects of EPS were the class and the professors.
 EPS is the first [English] class that I have never felt pressured in.
 Even though there [was] a lot of work that needed to be done, I felt confident and positive because of the encouragement given by the teachers.”